The most successful church Facebook ads stand out to users and help you grow your church. But, what do they do differently?

-First, the attention grabbing statement is similar to a headline (which goes under your image with a short description).
-Make a statement that immediately explains the value your church has to offer.
+First, the attention-grabbing statement is similar to a headline (which goes under your image with a short description).
+Make a statement that immediately explains the value your church has to offer existing members and new visitors.
 This goes back to the beginning of this post – focus on solving a user’s problem.

 The next sentence gives a little more detail.
 Remember, keep this short.
 The shorter the message, the better, but a little extra description helps.
 You only have 125 characters for the text portion of your ad.

 As a side note, if you want to check the latest Facebook ad sizes, Sprout Social’s guide is invaluable.

 Finally, you can add a short call to action, such as a shortened URL with “learn more.”
 Or, you can skip the CTA here and add it below the image where you have CTA button anyway.

 7. Use A Call To Action In Your Church Advertising Strategy